Zixradoom/Spirit/README.md

 Spirit
 ======

 A light weight network LIB build on old java IO.
-Hasan event based paradigm.
+Has an event based paradigm.